 Belgium Food – Budget

-A lunch for two people, 10% tip included, goes from 55 to 65 euros, similar to a lunch in Spain or Italy, other wonderful destination for foodies.
+Lunch for two people, 10% tip included, goes from 55 to 65 euros, similar to lunch in Spain or Italy, another wonderful destination for foodies.

 Other foods & drinks to try in Belgium